-- Recommended minimum dimensions of a bioretention area are 10 feet wide by 40 feet long.
-All designs except small residential applications should maintain a length to width ratio of at least 2:1. - The planting soil filter bed is sized using a Darcy's Law equation with a filter bed drain time of less than 48 hours (less than 6 hours residential neighborhoods and 24 hours non-residential preferred) and a coefficient of permeability (k) of greater than 0.5 ft/day. - The maximum recommended ponding depth of the bioretention areas is 6 inches with a drain time normally of 3 to 4 hours in residential settings. - The planting soil bed must be at least 2.5 feet in depth and up to 4 feet if large trees are to be planted.
-Planting soils should be sandy loam, loamy sand, or loam texture with a clay content ranging from 5 to 8%.
-The soil must have an infiltration rate of at least 0.5 inches per hour (1.0 in/hr preferred) and a pH between 5.5 and 6.5.
-In addition, the planting soil should have a 1.5 to 3% organic content and a maximum 500 ppm concentration of soluble salts. - For on-line configurations, a grass filter strip with a pea gravel diaphragm is typically utilized (see Figure 2.3) as the pretreatment measure.
+- For on-line configurations, a grass filter strip with a pea gravel diaphragm is typically utilized (see Figure 2.3) as the pretreatment measure.
 The required length of the filter strip depends on the drainage area, imperviousness, and the filter strip slope.
 Design guidance on filter strips for pretreatment can be found in Section 13.0 (Filter Strip). - For off-line applications, a grass channel with a pea gravel diaphragm flow spreader is used for pretreatment.
 The length of the grass channel depends on the drainage area, land use, and channel slope.
 The minimum grassed channel length should be 20 feet.
-Design guidance on grass channels for pretreatment can be found in Section 4.0 (Grass Channel). - The mulch layer should consist of 2 to 4 inches of commercially available fine shredded hardwood mulch or shredded hardwood chips. - The sand bed (optional) should be 12 to 18 inches thick.
-Sand should be clean and have less than 15% silt or clay content. - Pea gravel for the 4" to 9" thick layer above the gravel bedding (and diaphragm and curtain, where used), should be ASTM D 448 size No. 6 ($^{1}/{8}$ " to $^{1}/{4}$ "). - The underdrain collection system is equipped with a 6-inch perforated PVC pipe (AASHTO M 252) in an 8-inch gravel layer.
+Design guidance on grass channels for pretreatment can be found in Section 4.0 (Grass Channel). - The mulch layer should consist of 2 to 4 inches of commercially available standard landscape style, single or double, shredded hardwood mulch or chips.
+The mulch layer should be well aged (stockpiled or stored for at least 12 months), uniform in color, and free of other materials, such as weed seeds, soil, roots, etc. - The sand bed (optional) should be 12 to 18 inches thick.
+Sand should be clean and have less than 15% silt or clay content. - Pea gravel for the 4" to 9" thick layer above the gravel bedding (and diaphragm and curtain, where used), should be ASTM D 448 size No. 6 (1/8" to 1/4").

+- The underdrain collection system is equipped with a 6-inch perforated PVC pipe (AASHTO M 252) in an 8-inch gravel layer.
 The pipe should have 3/8-inch perforations, spaced at 6-inch centers, with a minimum of 4 holes per row.
 The pipe is spaced at a maximum of 10 feet on center and a minimum grade of 0.5% must be maintained. - A narrow 24" wide permeable filter fabric is placed between the gravel layer and the pea gravel layer directly above the perforated pipes to limit piping of soil directly into the pipe.
 Filter fabric is also placed along the vertical or sloping outer walls of the bioretention system to limit vertical infiltration prior to filtration through the soil.
+The filter fabric should be non-woven with a minimum permittivity rate of 75 to 125 gal/min/ft2.
+Additional geotextile properties are provided in the table below.

-2.5.4 Pretreatment / Inlets
+D Pretreatment / Inlets

-• Adequate pretreatment and inlet protection for bioretention systems is provided when all of the following are provided: (a) grass filter strip below a level spreader, or grass channel, (b) pea gravel diaphragm and (c) an organic or mulch layer.
+Adequate pretreatment and inlet protection for bioretention systems is provided when all of the following are provided: (a) grass filter strip below a level spreader, or grass channel, (b) pea gravel diaphragm and (c) an organic or mulch layer.